vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

 <figure>
     <img src="../../assets/posts/2021-09-20-hitch-ridersip-demand/hitchdemand-febjuly21.png"/>
-    <figcaption>Daily ridership demand for Feb'21 and July'21.</figcaption>
+    <figcaption>Daily hitch demand for Feb'21 and July'21.</figcaption>
 </figure>

 ---
 This post adds to a collection of studies exploring Telegram groups as rich sources of urban insight for policy and planning.
 If you enjoyed this post, do check out these other posts:

 - [Visualising the talk in Singapore's anti-vax communities](https://vnck.xyz/projects/visualising-singapore-anti-vax-communities)
 - [An exploratory study on digital sharing communities](https://vnck.xyz/digital-sharing-communities-study/)